Skip to navigation Skip to content

 Run the Change in Contact Details workflow to update the address.

-• The address of the mobile home should be recorded as a ‘TEM’ address, RAA will not pay if the customer moves to a RAA specified area
+• The mobile home address should be recorded as a ‘TEM’ address, RAA will not pay if the customer moves to a RAA specified area

-• If the customer no longer has a home address (home has been sold), end-date the 'HOM' address
+• If the customer and/or partner no longer have a home address (home has been sold/permanently vacated), end-date the 'HOM' address

-• Customer may be paid RA if they pay rent/site/mooring fees above the threshold at their current address
+• The customer and/or partner may be paid RA if they pay rent/site/mooring fees above the threshold at their current address

 • Complete the update of the Accommodation Details (AC) screen